martinblackd23d/Spotify-Recommender/README.md

 ## Usability
 **How the project meets this requirement:**
-While the application is waiting for a request, it is signaled to the user by changing the background color.
+While the application is waiting for an HTTP request, it is signaled to the user by changing the background color.
 Additionally, buttons are disabled, so repeated inputs don’t lead to errors.

 # Milestone 3 requirements
 ## Code structure

-ArrayPlaylist.java
-- Interface for Playlist structures
-- Implementation class using ArrayList
+MainSceneController.java
+- contains application logic
+- Handlles user inputs
+- Contains driver logic for: Login, Recommendations, Export, Settings
+- Contains full logic for: search, naming exported playlist
+- Handles loading state while waiting for HTTP requests

 Auth.java
 - Class for handling logging in and authorization

-MainApp.java
-- main class
-- sets up UI

-MainSceneController.java
-- contains application logic

 Request.java
 - Static class for handling HTTP requests

+Recommendation.java
+- Class for handling recommendations

+Settings.java
+- handles the Settings window
+- Stores settings

+ArrayPlaylist.java
+- Handles exporting for playlists
+- Interface for Playlist structures
+- Implementation class using ArrayList

 Song.java
 - Abstract class for AudioContent structures
 - Concrete subclass Song

-Recommendation.java
-- Class for handling recommendations

-## Where to find requirements

-4 concrete classes (all demonstrated in MainSceneController.java in handleLogin()):
-- ArrayPlaylist - ArrayPlaylist.java
-- Auth - Auth.java
-- Song - Song.java
-- Recommendation - Recommendation.java

-Interface, implemented by ArrayPlaylist:
-- Playlist - ArrayPlaylist.java

-Abstract class, inherited from by Song
-- AudioContent - Song.java
+MainApp.java
+- main class
+- sets up UI